cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 New ["Snitch State" tactics][snitch_state] have motivated some librarians to remove books from their shelves.
 Surveillance comes in all shapes.

-## Technical Aspects of Privacy
+## Technical Aspects of Privacy and Vendor Issues

 Privacy and security issues can present as more mundane but still be important.
 Since users of libraries of all types visit library homepages, then encrypting web and internet traffic is important.
-For example, the [major web browsers announced][tlsbrowsers] that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.

 TLS is used to encrypt web traffic and can be verified via the `https` protocol in a URL and the lock icon in your browser's URL bar.
-It is a cryptographic protocol designed to provide secure communication over the internet.
-Using TLS cryptography means encrypting data transmitted between a user's browser and a website.
-This ensures that sensitive information such as login credentials and payment details remain private and protected from eavesdropping or tampering.
+It is a cryptographic protocol designed to provide secure communication over the internet, and it ensures that sensitive information such as login credentials and browsing details remain private and protected from eavesdropping or tampering.
-TLS replaces the older Secure Sockets Layer (SSL) protocol but itself must be continually updated as anti-security technology becomes more advanced.

-This news from the web browser companies was released in early March 2020, just before the pandemic.
-The browser vendors thus postponed blocking poorly encrypted websites.
-Still, it took time for some websites to begin using the new version of TLS and some websites, including library home pages, were inaccessible via some web browsers for a while even with the advanced notice.

-## Vendor Issues

-Breeding (2016) introduces a variety of technologies and policies that are related to security and privacy.
-These encompass important technological considerations, like web traffic encryption.
-There are also important policy considerations, too, like how third party vendors, like Primo etc., implement privacy and security mechanisms.
+Encrypting connections to library web pages is something that librarians can control, but encryption cannot safeguard patron data once it travels beyond a library's servers (e.g., when using a discovery layer).
+This is where privacy becomes a vendor issue as much as a technical one.
+That is, even if the main pages of a library website are secured, many e-resource platforms, discovery tools, and other vendor supplied products operate outside that infrastructure (i.e., in the so-called cloud).
+The problem is that vendors operate under different business models and these models may not share librarians' commitments to minimizing data collection.
+In these cases, security and privacy are determined not only by local configuration but by the values and practices of third-party companies.

+It would behoove us to discuss such things in licensing negotiations.
-[DiVittorio and Gianelli (2021)][divittorio2021] discuss the issue of privacy and security issues with third party vendors.
+In fact, [DiVittorio and Gianelli (2021)][divittorio2021] discuss the issue of privacy and security issues with third party vendors.
 Overall, their findings highlight the lack of alignment between the values of librarians and the profit-based motives of vendors.
 It's important to note how unresponsive vendors were to their requests to participate in data collection.
 Remember that [SERU][serurp] has a section in its recommended practice dedicated to Confidentiality and Privacy.